The effectiveness of technological defences and staff training in preventing data breaches depends on how organisations implement them.

-This is a lesson organisations must learn quickly amid the COVID-19 pandemic, with a series of new information security risks surrounding their new, temporary work set-ups.
+This is especially important during the COVID-19 pandemic, as new information security risks emerge with the temporary work set-ups.

 Many employees are being asked to work from home, including some who are using their personal devices.